miguel-acevedo/StockMe/README.md

-This project was created as a portilio built with stock insight analysis.
+This project was created as a portfolio built with stock insight analysis & simulations.

 ## Stack
 ReactJS for DOM manipualation,